scuzzydude/asimov/asimov.md

 Genius and vanity are timeless.

 Genius is timeless.
 I don't mean to imply that if we put old Leo in a time machine and brought him to the year 2021 he'd need a week and he'd be rocking an iPhone while talking smack at crypto developers while puffin' on a vape pen, giving Banksy a run for a money spray-painting a masterpiece portrait of Queen Bey on the side of a railcar.
 No, he'd probably be spooked to death and think he was surrounded by sorcery.
-If I could talk to him, engineer to engineer, I think he would be able to understand Boolean logic, the basis of digital logic, and then quickly be able to fathom how simple but extraordinarily complex these wonderous machines are.
+If I could talk to him, engineer to engineer, I think he would be able to understand Boolean logic, the basis of digital logic, and then quickly be able to fathom how simple but extraordinarily complex these wondrous machines are.
 He'd understand it, not sure he'd believe it.
 His next stop would probably be either the confessional or the liquor store.

 Vanity is timeless as well.
 I'm sure we can all know of people who like to name things after themselves, sometimes when they didn't have anything to do with creating it in the first place, sometimes when the creations weren't even that fabulous to begin with.
 I'm talking to you, Mister Toyota Center, we all know that's the house *The Dream* built.